volkmarnissen/lxc-manager/html/json/shared/templates/121-mount-zfs-pool-on-host.md

 | 1 | Unnamed Command | Script | `mount-zfs-pool.sh` | Executes the script to create a subdirectory under the ZFS pool mountpoint on the host. |

 <!-- GENERATED_END:COMMANDS -->

-## Capabilities

-This template provides the following capabilities:

-- Verifying that the ZFS pool exists and is mounted
-- Creating a subdirectory under the pool mountpoint
-- Setting proper permissions and ownership (uid/gid)